Dental Assistant Overview

 - Taking vital signs

-- Assisting during minor surgeries and laboratory procedures
+- Assisting with laboratory procedures and minor surgeries

-Part of this instruction includes an externship so that the dental assistant student can experience a real world environment firsthand.
+Included in this instruction is an externship so that the Dental Assistant student can experience a real world environment firsthand.

 - Dental Office